ibbles/LearningUnrealEngine/C++ Actor.md

     UPROPERTY(EditInstanceOnly, Category = "MyGame")
     AMyActor* Next;

+    // We can own components with raw pointeres as long as we marked it with UPROPERTY.
+The
+    // garbage collection system will keep the pointed-to object alive only for as long as
+    // it's needed.
+    UPROPERTY(VisibleAnywhere, BlueprintReadWrite)
+    UStaticMeshComponent* Mesh;

+    // UFUNCTION exposes the member function to the reflection system.
+    // BlueprintCallable exposes the member function to Blueprint Visual Scripts.
+    UFUNCTION(BlueprintCallable)
+    void LinkAfter(AMyActor* Predecessor);

+    // BlueprintPure signals that the member function does not affect the owning object in
+    // any way.
+Consider making such functions C++ const as well.
+They become expression
+    // nodes, as opposed to execution nodes, in Blueprint Visual Scripts.
+    UFUNCTION(BlueprintPure)
+    int32 RoundedMyFloat() const;

+    // BlueprintImplementableEvent means that a Blueprint subclass will implement the member
+    // function, there is no C++ implementation.
+    UFUNCTION(BlueprintCallable, BlueprintImplementableEvent)
+    void OnNewNext();

     // The Tick function is called on every tick, i.e., frame, if PrimaryActorTick.bCanEverTick
     // has been set to true.
     virtual void Tick(float DeltaTime) override;